 The “discipline-plus” model

-The PhD in Social Policy is defined by its “discipline-plus” structure.
-You will build a strong foundation in either government or sociology before embarking on a sequence of multidisciplinary seminars and advanced research in social policy—all of which will focus primarily on the United States and Western Europe.
+The PhD Programs in Social Policy are grounded by a “discipline-plus” structure.
+You will build a strong foundation in either political science or sociology before embarking on a sequence of multidisciplinary seminars and advanced research in social policy—all of which will focus primarily on the United States and Western Europe.

 Research at the core

-The joint PhD Programs in Social Policy are fundamentally about research, often in a highly specialized domain.
+The joint PhD Programs in Social Policy are targeted toward producing scholars whose research puts them at the forefront of studying key problems in social policy.
 The skills and cross-disciplinary insights you develop will allow you to identify important unanswered questions and create research strategies that improve our understanding of social problems.

-Our PhD in Social Policy graduates leave the program well equipped to pursue careers in political science or sociology departments at leading colleges and universities, public policy graduate schools, think tanks, nonprofit organizations, and in the public sector.
+Graduates of the joint PhD Programs in Social Policy leave the program well equipped to pursue careers in leading political science or sociology departments, public policy schools, law schools, think tanks, nonprofit organizations, and in the public sector.